 Jesus gave His followers the command to “make disciples,” and one of the key components of that disciple-making process was the “baptizing” of those disciples.

-Our next Believer Baptism is Sunday, September 2 during the 10:00 a.m. service.
+Our next Believer Baptism is Sunday, January 26 during both services in the auditorium

 Jesus paved the way for us by being baptized Himself.
 The Bible teaches us in Romans 6 that baptism is a picture of what happened to Jesus.
 As a person is immersed into the water, a person is identifying with the death of Jesus, and acknowledging that Jesus paid the debt for his or her sin.
 When the person comes out of the water, it is a symbolic representation of Jesus’ resurrection.
 By being baptized a person is saying, I have already placed my personal faith in Jesus Christ.
 I have repented of my sin, received the forgiveness of God which Jesus provided in His death.
 I am also by faith claiming the gift of eternal life, which Jesus provided by His resurrection from the dead.